Actindo-AG/Documentation/POS/Integration/07_ManageOffers.md

 Pre-printed vouchers have the following special features:

-- The voucher cards can be used as refill cards, so that you do not define a price when creating the pre-printed voucher offer.
+- The voucher cards can be used as refill cards, so that you define a price proposal only when creating the pre-printed voucher offer.
 When it is created in Actindo, the cashier can individually load the voucher card with any amount.
 The amount entered when recording the voucher is added to the amount already existing on the voucher card.
 - The pre-printed voucher offer is not created in the *PIM* module, it is created store-specific in the *Omni-Channel* module.

 Note that the *Set for POS Store "Name of the store"* attribute set, which is inherited from the *POS basic set*, contains the *Voucher* attribute, which allows you to classify an offer as a pre-printed voucher.